cloudfoundry/uaa-cli/README.md

 ### Roadmap

 The immediate goal is to reach feature-parity with the uaac.
-Right now tasks are being tracked in this [trello board](https://trello.com/b/Hw4Pz0Jd/uaa-cli).

 ### Trying out the latest code